openaps/docs/docs/Setup/rpi.md

 ### Mac OS X

 Make sure that the computer is connected to the same WiFi router that the RPi2 is using.

-<br>  Open Terminal and enter this command:
+Open Terminal and enter this command:

   `ssh pi@raspberrypi.local`